 The board of directors to which the matter is submitted shall in general give "sincere consideration" to a "bona fide offer."
-Whether an acquisition proposal corresponds to a "bona fide offer" (an acquisition proposal that is specific, rationale of purpose, and feasible) is one initial stage, or where a proposal does not take a written form.
-This section does not deny the submission or reporting of such proposals to the board of directors.
+Whether an acquisition proposal corresponds to a "bona fide offer" (an acquisition proposal that is specific, rationale of purpose, and feasible) is one indicator that the board of directors should consider in determining whether it is worth spending the cost and time to give "sincere consideration" to such proposal.
+These criteria are intended to

-- 17 For example, track records can include previous acquisitions successfully closed, or increased corporate value of an acquired company.
-In some cases, it may be better not to make a mechanical judgment merely based on whether the acquiring party has sufficient track record, since there are circumstances where a strategic acquirer acquires another company in the same industry where restructuring was uncommon within such industry in the past, or where the acquiring party includes an individual with extensive experience and proven track record. - 18 Since it is normal that a written statement of financial resources for the acquisition is not presented at the initial stage of the proposal, the probability of the acquiring party having sufficient financial resources can be considered by referring to publicly available information such as financial information and past track record. - 19 With respect to the factors that can be considered in light of the stage and perspectives regarding the board of directors' consideration, Sections 3.1.1 and 3.1.2 provides as follows at each stage of the process: - (1) At the stage of determining whether the management or director who received the acquisition proposal should submit or report (as at the point in time) to the board of directors: the concreteness and credibility of the proposal that can be judged formally and objectively; - (2) At the stage of determining whether the proposal is worth further consideration by the board of directors: the concreteness, rationale of purpose, and feasibility of the proposal, taking into account the time and cost that will be involved in the consideration; and - (3) At the stage of considering the appropriateness of the acquisition from the perspective of whether it will contribute to the enhancement of corporate value: the management strategy after the acquisition, the appropriateness of the purchase price and other transaction terms, the acquiring party's financial resources, track record and management capabilities, and the feasibility of the acquisition, among other factors.
+16 For example, track records can include previous acquisitions successfully closed, or increased corporate value of an acquired company.
+In some cases, it may be better not to make a mechanical judgment merely based on whether the acquiring party has sufficient track record, since there are circumstances where a strategic acquirer acquires another company in the same industry where restructuring was uncommon within such industry in the past, or where the acquiring party includes an individual with extensive experience and proven track record.

+17 Since it is normal that a written statement of financial resources for the acquisition is not presented at the initial stage of the proposal, the probability of the acquiring party having sufficient financial resources can be considered by referring to publicly available information such as financial information and past track record.

+18 With respect to the factors that can be considered in light of the stage and perspectives regarding the board of directors' consideration, Sections 3.1.1 and 3.1.2 provides as follows at each stage of the process:

+(1) At the stage of determining whether the management or director who received the acquisition proposal should submit or report (as at the point in time) to the board of directors: the concreteness and credibility of the proposal that can be judged formally and objectively;

+(2) At the stage of determining whether the proposal is worth further consideration by the board of directors: the concreteness, rationale of purpose, and feasibility of the proposal, taking into account the time and cost that will be involved in the consideration; and

+(3) At the stage of considering the appropriateness of the acquisition from the perspective of whether it will contribute to the enhancement of corporate value: the management strategy after the acquisition, the appropriateness of the purchase price and other transaction terms, the acquiring party's financial resources, track record and management capabilities, and the feasibility of the acquisition, among other factors.